 Figure 3: More Glow Colors option within Glow sub-gallery

-Standard Colors: Here you can choose from any of the ten standard colors -- these ten standard colors are just choices of colors that PowerPoint believes to be widely used.
-You don't have to limit yourself to either the Theme colors or Standard colors, as we will explore next, although it's a good design idea to use Theme colors as far as possible.
+- Here you can choose from any of the ten standard colors.
+These ten standard colors are just choices of colors that PowerPoint believes to be widely used.
+You don't have to limit yourself to either the Theme colors or Standard colors, as we will explore next.
+It's a good design idea to use Theme colors as far as possible.

-Recent Colors: Here you can find the colors most recently used.
-If you have just launched PowerPoint and created a new presentation, the Recent Colors option may be entirely absent since you haven't selected any color recently!
+- Here you can find the colors most recently used.
+If you have just launched PowerPoint and created a new presentation, then the Recent Colors option may be entirely absent if you haven't selected any color recently!

-- In Figure 6 you can see that the glow color of our previously
+- In Figure 4, you can see that the glow color of our previously selected Star shape (see Figure 2) has been changed from blue to pink.

-Figure 6: Rectangle shape with changed glow color
+Figure 4: Star shape with changed glow color

 - Remember to save your presentation often.